SD Željezničar: Supporters

-SD Željezničar has a great number of supporters in Bosnia and Herzegovina.
-Most of them are concentrated on football, but other members of SD Željezničar have their fans.
-The most passionate fans are called The Maniacs and they are excellent in creating good atmosphere, outdoors and indoors.
-Since football is the most popular sport in country, FK Željezničar have the biggest army of supporters.
+SD Željezničar has supporters across Bosnia and Herzegovina.
+Most are concentrated on football, but other clubs within the association also have followings.
+The organized supporters are called The Maniacs.
 Handball and basketball are the most popular indoor sports.

-An interesting story is associated with basketball.
-Since there is no men's basketball club Željezničar anymore, and people really love that sport, two usually opposite groups of football fans - The Maniacs and Horde Zla (whose SD Sarajevo also does not have a basketball club), can be found together cheering for KK Bosna Royal.
+Since there is no men's basketball club Željezničar anymore, supporters of The Maniacs and their rivals Horde Zla can sometimes be found together cheering for KK Bosna Royal.